caps-tum/mmbwmon/README.md

 dependencies are automatically build when compiling mmbowmon.
 Nonetheless, you
 require:

-* A compiler supporting C++14 using the Intel OpenMP runtime (i.e. Clang or the Intel Compiler).
+* A compiler supporting C++14 using the Intel OpenMP runtime (i.e. Clang or Intel Compiler).
 * CMake (version >= 3.1)
 * cgroupfs mounted at `/sys/fs/cgroup`

 ## Setup
 To use mmbwmon you must:

 1. compile mmbwmon as every other CMake based project.
 Just make sure to use the correct compiler (i.e. by calling `CC=clang CXX=clang++ cmake ..`)
 2. run `./mmbwmon --help` and read the available options.